-On July 7, 2014, the Company entered into an agreement with VeroLube Inc. and its subsidiary, VeroLube Bowden Plant Inc. (collectively, "VeroLube") to loan \$140,000 to VeroLube Bowden Plant Inc. On November 28, 2014, The Company and VeroLube entered into a new loan agreement for \$500,000 ("VeroLube Loan") that included the previous \$140,000 loaned.
+On July 7, 2014, the Company entered into an agreement with VeroLube Inc. and its subsidiary, VeroLube Bowden Plant Inc. (collectively, "VeroLube") to loan \$140,000 to VeroLube Bowden Plant Inc. On November 28, 2014, the Company and VeroLube entered into a new loan agreement for \$500,000 ("VeroLube Loan") that included the previous \$140,000 loaned.
 These loans were not repaid and on April 4, 2016, the Company entered into a forbearance agreement (the "Forbearance Agreement") with VeroLube.
 Under the Forbearance Agreement, the Company agreed to forbear from exercising its rights and remedies under the loan documents, conditionally upon VeroLube assigning the patents for its ReGenTM technology to the Company and issuing 305,875 common shares of VeroLube to the Company on or before May 31, 2016.
-If VeroLube did not fulfill those conditions, the Company was free to exercise its rights and remedies under the loan documents as it saw fit.
-The Forbearance Agreement provided that if VeroLube did fulfill those conditions, it was required to repay the loans on or before December 31, 2016.
+If VeroLube did not fulfill those conditions, the Company would be at liberty to exercise its rights and remedies under the loan documents as it saw fit.
+The Forbearance Agreement provided that if VeroLube did fulfill those conditions, it would then be required to repay the loans on or before December 31, 2016.
 If VeroLube did repay the loans by that date, then the Company would reassign the Patents to VeroLube, and VeroLube would grant the Company a non-exclusive, perpetual license to use the ReGenTM technology worldwide.
 If VeroLube did not repay the loans by that date, the Company would retain ownership of the patents and would be able to exercise any and all remedies and recourses which were available to it against VeroLube.
-VeroLube did not fulfilled these conditions.
+VeroLube did not repay the VeroLube Loan by the agreed upon date of December 31, 2016.

 On January 3, 2017, the Company announced that it had granted a limited 30-day extension to its Forbearance Agreement with VeroLube.
-The extension, from December 31, 2016 to January 30, 2017, was granted subject to certain conditions being met by VeroLube, including: the delivery to the Company of three originally executed copies of the patent license agreement, and delivery to the Company of such documents as it may require to effect absolute assignment of the patents, both as provided for in the Forbearance Agreement.
+The extension, from December 31, 2016 to January 30, 2017, was granted subject to certain conditions being met by VeroLube, including the following: delivery to the Company of three originally executed copies of the patent license agreement, and delivery to the Company of such documents as it may require to effect absolute assignment of the patents, both as provided for in the Forbearance Agreement.
 All other terms and conditions of the Forbearance Agreement remained in full force and effect.
 On January 15, 2017, VeroLube assigned the patents for the ReGenTM technology to the Company.